 Server garbage collection often has larger size segments.
-Note, however, that this is only a generalization: segment size is implementation-specific and is subject to change.
-You should make no assumptions about the size of segments allocated by the garbage collector when tuning your app.
+However, this is only a generalization: segment size is implementation-specific and is subject to change.
+Don't make assumptions about the size of segments allocated by the garbage collector when tuning your app.

-If you are running hundreds of instances of an application, consider using workstation garbage collection with concurrent garbage collection disabled.
+If you're running hundreds of instances of an application, consider using workstation garbage collection with concurrent garbage collection disabled.
 This will result in less context switching, which can improve performance.

 Concurrent garbage collection